Role Of Engine Oil – Everything You Need to Know

 Fuel Economy Improvements

 A properly lubricated engine runs smoothly, with little friction to rob it of power and increase fuel consumption.
 However, as oil degrades, it loses its ability to lubricate properly, increasing fuel consumption and reducing power output.

 Engine oil is specially formulated with detergents and other additives that are designed to remove harmful deposits that can build up and rob the engine of performance and lifespan.
 A clean engine is a well-running engine.
 It’s also less susceptible to damage.

-While engine oil serves a wide range of roles in today’s vehicles, it’s imperative that you choose the right oil.
+While engine lubricant, it’s imperative that you choose the right oil.
 Not all grades or formulations are right for all applications.
-For passenger vehicles, a multi-grade oil is usually the right choice, but you need to ensure that you opt for the right weight.
+For multi-grade engine oil, but you need to ensure that you opt for the right weight.
 This is denoted by a number/letter combination, such as 5W30.